pedalv/JavaApp/MellomOppdrag/microsoft-azure.md

     * Plan your security with defense-in-depth at its heart
         * Physical security: Manager by Microsoft
         * Identity and access: Managed by you using Azure AD
-        * Perimeter: Standard DDoS protection enabled by default
+        * Perimeter: Standard Distributed Denial of Service (DDoS) protection enabled by default
         * Network and application: Network security groups, firewalls and gateways
         * Compute and data: OS security, access control and encryption
     * What Are Network Security Groups (NSGs)?